fico-xpress/xpress-community/README.md

    git push origin feature/my-new-example
    ```

 7. **Submit a pull request**: Go to your fork on GitHub, you’ll see a prompt to open a pull request.
+Click *Compare & pull request*, then:
+   - Set the base repository to `fico-xpress/xpress-community`
+   - Set the base branch to `main`
-Please include a clear and descriptive summary of your proposal.
+   - Please include a clear and descriptive summary of your contribution and click *Create pull request*

 All contributions to the FICO Xpress Community repository are subject to review by FICO staff to ensure quality, relevance, and compliance with community standards.